svenrr/mall-customer-clustering/README.md

 In this notebook I will try different cluster methods to learn more about unsupervised ML techniques.
 A short EDA was also conducted.
 For this purpose the "Mall Customer Segmentation Data" is used.
 The notebook is currently not yet complete and will be expanded over time.

+**Goal**: Which group/cluster should we best target with marketing measures?

 ---

 ### Content